Culture of Myanmar: Dance

 In the Mintha Theater (Mandalay) a master teacher of the Inwa School of Performing Arts demonstrates traditional hand movements.

 Dance in Burma can be divided into court, drama(Anyeint and Zett), folk and nat dances, each having distinct characteristics.
 Like many arts in Burma, Burmese dance is infused with different dance traditions.
-Mandalay dance school would have different nuances from other dance schools such as that of Yangon.
-In addition to its own styles, (yodaya aka), is also popular in Myanmar, Yodaya is the named that was given by Burmese for Thailand.
-The yodaya dance is only dance with yodaya for entertaining the royal families at royal court, it retains unique qualities that distinguish it from other regional styles, including angular, fast-paced and energetic movements and emphasis on pose, not movement.
+Mandalay dance school would have different nuances from other dance schools, such as those of Yangon.
+In addition to its own styles, (yodaya aka), is also popular in Myanmar.
+Yodaya is the name that was given by the Burmese for Thailand.
+The yodaya dance is the only dance with yodaya for entertaining the royal families at the royal court.
+It retains unique qualities that distinguish it from other regional styles, including angular, fast-paced and energetic movements and emphasis on pose, not movement.

 Music

 Two female musicians play the saung at a performance in Mandalay.

 Various types of Burmese music use an array of traditional musical instruments, assembled in an orchestra known as hsaing waing which the Burmese saing saya Kyaw Kyaw Naing has made more widely known in the West.
-Burmese traditional music is atypical in Southeast Asian music, as it is characterised by sudden shifts in rhythm and melody as well as change in texture and timbre.
+Burmese traditional music is atypical in Southeast Asian music, as it is characterised by sudden shifts in rhythm and melody as well as changes in texture and timbre.
 It employs different ways and occasions of playing music in Myanmar.
 Historically, the Hsaing-wine is played for the auspicious ceremonies and royal presence.
 Byaw is well familiar to the village environments.
 Different forms of music are accompanied by different kinds of instruments.
 An instrument unique to Burma is the saung-gauk, an arched harp that can be traced to pre-Hittite times.

 Classical traditions of Burmese music are found in the Mahagita, an extensive collection of classical songs and are typically divided into indoor and outdoor ensembles.
 These songs tend to be about various legends in Pali and subsequently in Burmese intermingled with Pali, related to religion or the power and glory of monarchs, and then the natural beauty of the land, forests and the seasons, eventually feminine beauty, love, passion and longing, in addition to folk music sung in the paddy fields.
 Pop music, both adopted and homegrown, however, dominates the music of Burma today.